TikTok's 1-Minute Ponytail Hack Made My Hair Look Twice As Long

-When it comes to smart hairstyling hacks, TikTok is unrivalled.
-From heatless curls (weaving damp hair around socks or dressing gown ropes to create natural waves) to the messy bun trick (achieving an accidentally perfect topknot using just two small hair ties), the app will help you achieve all manner of trending styles in moments — and on a budget.
+When it comes to hairstyling hacks, TikTok is unrivaled.
+From heatless curls to the messy bun trick, the app will help you achieve all manner of trending styles in moments — and on a budget.

-This summer, it's all about up dos, specifically chic ponytails.
-The 'perfect ponytail' hack recently went viral for taking a flat, lacklustre ponytail and giving it a gravity-defying boost.
-This week, another ponytail technique is doing the rounds thanks to TikTok page @beautyhacks — and it's just as clever.
+This summer, it's all about updos, specifically chic ponytails.
+The "perfect ponytail" hack recently went viral for taking a flat, lackluster ponytail and giving it a gravity-defying boost.
+This week, another ponytail technique is doing the rounds thanks to TikTok page @beautyhacks.

 Advertisement

 TikTok's double ponytail hack consists of two separate ponytails — one on top of the other — an inch or so apart.
 The position of the second ponytail (a little lower down than the first) gives the illusion of much longer hair, while the first ponytail hides the gap in between them.
-It's the perfect solution for those with shorter hair or hair which is medium length, who want their tresses to appear longer in an instant.
-Or for big fans of Ariana Grande.
-The Beauty Hacks video is so popular that it has garnered an enormous 6.2 million views and over 500k likes and counting.
+It's the perfect solution for those with shorter or medium-length hair who want their ponytails to appear longer in an instant (or for big fans of Ariana Grande).
+The Beauty Hacks video is so popular that it has garnered 6.2 million views and over 500 thousand likes and counting.
 It also makes the trick look incredibly simple.

 How do you do TikTok's double ponytail hack?